Popular audiences

 Target users based on the journey they have taken through your application.

-page's path matches "/products"page's url matches "/pricing"page s referrer starts with "https://example.com"For more details, refer to Page variables.
+page's path matches "/products"page's url matches "/pricing"page's referrer starts with "https://example.com"user has viewed a page with path "/pricing"For more details, refer to Page variables.

 Shopping cart